hansjunodev/portfolio/_posts/2024-01-04-project-window-utils.md

 Project date: ~2021

-There is something very satisfying watching a bot to do tedious tasks for you while you sit back and relax.
-It feels like you're making progress without lifting a finger.
+There is something very satisfying watching a bot to do tedious tasks for me while I sit back and relax.
+It feels like I'm making progress without lifting a finger.

 ![Automation](https://imgs.xkcd.com/comics/automation.png)